Hire the Best Motorcycle Accident Lawyers in El Paso

 Although on a smaller scale than the average car, motorcycles comprise many different working and moving parts.
 If a motorcycle is manufactured with a defective or malfunctioning part, it can lead to a loss of control and, ultimately, a crash.

 For example, if the motorcycle has a defective fuel line or the brakes malfunction while riding, it can be disastrous to the rider.
-If this occurs, the manufacturer or the bike and defective part can be held liable for your injuries.
+If this occurs, the manufacturer of the bike and the defective part can be held liable for your injuries.

 Testimonials